Aphrotee/coldmailer/README.md

 NOTE: Because of the possible internet issues while the program runs, you are limited to sending 100 emails at a time in order to ensure all emails are sent succesfully, so yor csv file should not have more that 100 rows of data.

-All errors come with reasons causing them and ways to eliminate such errors.
+All errors come with reasons causing them and ways to resolve such errors.